jnardiello/Pilot53/README.md

 ### Status

 This project is in alpha stage with no stable release.
-It is currently a really good example from which you can take inspiration orbase further developments, do **not** try to use in production as it is.
+It is currently a really good example from which you can take inspiration or base further developments, do **not** try to use in production as it is.

 ### Why and How